andrewgioia/EchoPHP/README.md

 ## Usage

-Currently the only supported functions are adding cards individually and via bulk upload.
+Currently the supported methods are adding cards individually and via bulk upload, and viewing card inventory.

+### Adding cards to inventory

 To add a card individually, use the `addCard()` method:

     $echomtg->addCard( 4797, 1, 1.50, 0 );

 The only required parameter is the first one, the card's [Mutiverse ID](http://gatherer.wizards.com), i.e., it's ID in Gatherer.
 You can get this by hand by searching for the card/printing there or using the [MTGJson](http://mtgjson.com) API (or similar services).

 The other parameters are quantity, your purchase price, and whether the card is foil (1) or not (0).

+### Getting the inventory

+Use the `getInventory()` method to return the user's inventory.
+The only parameters are start and end values to limit the query results.
+The following returns the most recent 10 cards:

+    $echomtg->getInventory( 0, 9 );